Hornbill-Docs/servicemanager-user-guide/servicemanager-user-guide/service-portfolio/services/service-connections.md

 * The connected users will NOT be able to add attachments, resolve, cancel or provide feedback on closure of the request.

 :::info
 To collaborate on a request the connection must also have view access.
-When selecting a request type for collaboration, if the View Request is not enabled for that request type, it will be automatically enabled.
+When selecting a request type under collaboration, if the View Request is not enabled for that request type, it will be automatically enabled.
 :::

 #### Available to portal users